UNITED KINGDOM

 REPUBLIC OF IRELAND

-December 2024 is the first time HAP is publishing an Irish Gender Pay Gap report, since the threshold reduced to 150 employees or more.
-This statement outlines HAP’s Irish gender pay gap in line with the Irish Government methodology for 2024.
+November 2025 is the second time HAP is publishing an Irish Gender Pay Gap report, since the threshold reduced to 150 employees or more.
+This statement outlines HAP’s Irish gender pay gap in line with the Irish Government methodology.
 HAP support equal pay for employees regardless of gender, ethnicity, sexual orientation and disabilities and is continuing to encourage employees to voluntarily disclose their ethnicity, sexual orientation and disability data.

 Equal pay is legally required under Ireland’s Employment Equality Acts 1998 – 2015, which HAP adheres to and it is important to note that gender pay gap is not the same as this, it is the difference in pay between men and women doing the same job.
 The gender pay gap shows the difference between average earnings of all men and women in a company, across all departments and job roles.
 It is calculated by looking at the difference between average hourly earnings of male and female employees.
-The calculation includes all employees (full-time and part-time) employed on the snapshot date (19th June 2024) using the hours worked and hourly rates for each event worked, derived from individuals’ pay over the preceding 12 months.
+The calculation includes all employees (full-time and part-time) employed on the snapshot date (19th June 2025) using the hourly rate for each shift worked, derived from individuals’ pay over the preceding 12 months.

 HAP’s workforce in Ireland is made up solely of part time individuals with no contracted hours of work, with the head office function and staff employed in the UK (not included as part of this report – reported as part of the UK’s gender pay gap reporting).
 The Irish and UK government gender pay gap methodologies vary in several ways including the snapshot date used, pay period, and pay elements.
 Therefore, HAP’s UK and Irish gender pay gap data cannot be compared.